Xernas78/Photon/README.md

 # Photon
-Photon is a lightweight Java graphics API wrapper designed to simplify rendering tasks in game development and graphical applications.
+Photon is a lightweight Java graphics API wrapper designed to simplify rendering in game development and graphical apps.

 It provides an abstraction layer over low-level graphics operations, making it easier to create and manage graphical content.

-## 🚀 Features
+## Main Features
-- **Simplified Graphics Rendering**: Provides an easy-to-use interface for rendering shapes, images, and text.
+- **Simplified Graphics Rendering** - Provides an easy-to-use interface for rendering shapes, images, and text.
+####
-- **Modular Design**: Structured to allow easy integration and extension.
+- **Modular Design** - Structured to allow easy integration and extension.
+####
-- **Lightweight**: Minimal dependencies to ensure fast performance and easy deployment.​
+- **Lightweight** - Minimal dependencies to ensure fast performance and easy deployment.​

-## 🛠️ Getting Started
-### Prerequisites
-- Java Development Kit (JDK) 8 or higher
-- Apache Maven​

-### Installation
+## How to use

-Add the Jitpack repository to your `pom.xml`:
+Just add the Jitpack repository to your `pom.xml`
 ```xml
 <repository>
     <id>jitpack.io</id>